Administrative Research Center (ARC), Room A48

 Apprentices will carry out multiple facets of data collection including saliva collection, setting up dim light conditions, training subjects, data entry, assisting with light exposure, and entertaining subjects.
 Data collection will be done in teams, and each team will be assigned to work certain days of the week - not always Monday through Friday, often Saturday and Sunday - in research protocols that involve working unusual schedules (early shifts may start at 5:00 AM and late shifts may end at 1:00 AM).

-- Retreat: Each apprentice will complete a presentation based upon library research, presented to the group at the end-of-summer retreat in Estes Park from August 11th-13th.
+- Retreat: Each apprentice will complete a presentation based upon library research, presented to the group at the end-of-summer retreat in Estes Park Dates TBD.
 Additionally, invited scientists in the areas of sleep or circadian rhythms research will give presentations describing their career paths and their scientific research.

 Stipend and Other Benefits